 Then Kay had the idea to start a website.
 Kristin built it in her spare time, and Candy Apple Costumes launched in September 2006.
 At first the website operated out of the back room of Party Makers.
 Then it moved to a warehouse nearby, then a bigger warehouse.
 Kristin joined the team full time.

 Mike and Kay made the tough decision to close Party Makers in 2010.
-They launched Partyon7th.com, named after the street Party Makers was on, to cover the party supplies side of the business.
-Kelly came on board to manage it.
+Then Kelly came on board to join the family business.

 These days, seven out of ten regular employees are family members (not including the two little granddaughters who like to be helpers).